andycroll/andycroll.com/_posts/2021/2021-08-30-compress-your-rails-html-responses-on-heroku.md

 In most cases text-based responses compress _really_ well.
 I’ve seen compression of 20x on some of our more “HTML-repetative” `#index` actions at work, but 4x is typical on smaller pages.
 It makes an even bigger differenceto performance on mobile, where the network is more of a bottleneck.

-You might find _spectacular_ savings depending on your HTML output if you're using [TailwindCSS](https://tailwindcss.com), [Bootstrap](https://getbootstrap.com) or another framework that result in repetative class names in the HTML.
+You might find _spectacular_ savings if you're using something like [TailwindCSS](https://tailwindcss.com), [Bootstrap](https://getbootstrap.com), or another framework that result in repetitive class names in the HTML.

 This (sadly!) doesn't absolve you of other performance work.
 If your database queries are slow or your views take a long time to generate you’ll still need to address that, as these compression savings occur after the page has rendered.